-Yes, your lawn will need some mowing, but far less than in the summer.
+Yes, you should mow your lawn in winter, but far less than in the summer.
 You can probably get by with as little as one cut a month, and it won’t be a big cut either (remembering to stick to the golden rule – never cut more than one third).
-But if you don’t cut at all in the winter, you face a tough start to your springtime mowing.
+But if you don’t cut your lawn in winter, you face a tough start to your springtime cut.
 Just be sure that your blades are really sharp to avoid tearing and stressing the grass leaves.

-Winter is a really good time for aerating the lawn!
+Winter is a suitable time for aerating the lawn!
 The process (digging narrow channels into the earth to get air into the compacted soil) can be messy, leaving lots of tiny plugs of soil on the lawn’s surface; but aerating in the winter should avoid the risk of the soil beneath the grass drying out.
 It also helps with drainage.
-Find out more in the book Modern Lawn Care it has a really helpful chapter all about aeration.
+Find out more in the book Modern Lawn Care, as it has a really helpful chapter all about aeration.

-Your lawn needs at least four seasonal feeds a year – and yes, winter is one of them.
-However, be sure to select the right feed; a good winter feed will be low in nitrogen as top growth is not important, but higher in potassium and phosphate to give valuable support to the root systems and boost disease resistance.
-Our Rejuvenator Autumn/Winter Feed is ideal.
+Proper lawn care calls for four seasonal feeds a year – and, yes, winter is one of them.
+However, be sure to select the right feed; a healthy winter feed will be low in nitrogen as top growth is not important, but higher in potassium and phosphate to give valuable support to the root systems and boost disease resistance.
+Our Rejuvenator Autumn/Winter Feed is ideal for winter lawn care.

-With the lawn no longer in regular use, this is a convenient time of the year to do some repairs.
+With the lawn no longer in regular use, this is a convenient time of the year to do some grass repairs.
 You may have little patches of thin grass, perhaps in a shady spot or at a place of extreme wear.
 For very small areas, seeding is probably the best option but otherwise consider laying some new turf.
-By the following spring it should have bedded in well.
+By the following spring, your new turf should have bedded in well.

 And what about bumps and dips?
 Now, while the grass is least active, is a good time to open up the turf and do a little ‘soil surgery’ to level it out.